 FTCs may be used to reduce the US tax cost of GILTI.
 The measurement of GILTI deferred taxes should reflect the expected impact of "anticipatory" FTCs similar to the manner in which deferred taxes are recorded for the home country tax effect of foreign taxes incurred by a branch operation (see TX 11.10.1).
 When a foreign deferred tax liability is settled, it increases foreign taxes paid, which may increase GILTI FTCs available to reduce the GILTI tax cost in that year (i.e., additional "anticipatory" FTCs).
 Conversely, when a foreign deferred tax asset is recovered, it reduces foreign taxes paid, which may decrease GILTI FTCs available to reduce the GILTI tax cost in that year (i.e., less "anticipatory" FTCs).
 US deferred taxes for "anticipatory" FTCs may only be recorded for the local jurisdiction deferred tax assets or liabilities of the CFC.
 In other words, the "anticipatory" FTCs considered in the measurement of GILTI deferred taxes should not consider FTCs that are attributable to future earnings.
-Under the tax law, GILTI FTCs are subject to other FTC limitations, such as expense allocation, the "anticipatory" GILTI FTCs would be limited to 80% of the in-country foreign deferred tax asset or liability since, in all cases, GILTI FTCs are subject to the 80% limitation.
+Under the tax law, GILTI FTCs are subject to a number of limitations.
+At a minimum, for a reporting entity that did not expect to be subject to other FTC limitations, such as expense allocation, the "anticipatory" GILTI FTCs are subject to the 80% limitation.
 However, a reporting entity would need to consider all limitations that may reduce the amount of the "anticipatory" FTCs.